Technology

 TARAS – Digital Electrical Metering card

-Our TARAS energy efficiency technology can be purchased in a handy card format so that it can be easily integrated into any electronic hardware design that requires accurate on-board digital electrical metering.
+Our TARAS energy efficiency technology is available in a handy card format so that it can be easily integrated into any electronic hardware design that requires accurate on-board digital electrical metering.
 The TARAS card uses standard pin connectors to integrate into a PCB and is furnished with its data protocol so that hardware developers can communicate with it directly to provide readings from sensor coils and receive the energy data readings from the card.
 More than fifty attributes related to electricity can be monitored depending on the level of granularity and detail desired.
 Many of the attributes provide a measure of how the equipment is performing and if maintenance is needed and would therefore be useful for an analytics platform.
 Additionally the TARAS card’s on-board intelligence can relay commands directly to the load to reduce or terminate the energy consumption.
-The firmware allows for a stepped switch on/off if a “dimmer” control is available.
-This is an important feature for the recent trend toward dimmable LED lighting and variable drive motors.
 The data packets from the card are in a digital format so that they can be directly input into software platforms for analytics and system controls to allow intelligent energy management decisions.
 This means, minimal hardware design is needed to provide the connectivity to the sensors and a system’s data processing center.

 Perfect for OEM’s: The TARAS technology is perfect for OEM’s who desire to build cost-effective energy and performance monitoring into their electrical products.
 More than fifty attributes related to electricity are monitored and many of them provide an indicator if maintenance is needed and would be very useful to the OEM’s customer.
 TARAS allows two-way “open” communication therefore the OEM will benefit from providing electrical equipment that can be managed via most energy management software systems.